 An incentive program was developed to coincide with the productivity initiative.
-Individual performance has been monitored since 2006.
-Individual performance was replaced by a group incentive program during the summer of 2007 and continues today.
-Incentives paid in FY 2015 were \$149,404 and for FY 2016 we have budgeted \$144,000 for incentives.
+Individual performance has been monitored since 2006 and was replaced by a group incentive program during the summer of 2007 and continues today.
+Incentives paid were \$149,404 and \$200,009 for FY 2015 and FY 2016, respectively.
+During 2017 we are planning to use the lapsed salaries from budgeted but unfilled positions to cover the monthly incentives.

-The TTBH Physician incentive program was revised in 2011 in order to attract staff.
+TTBH Physician Incentive Program is designed to attract staff.
 The quarterly incentive in place was changed to a yearly incentive.
 In 2015, 5 physicians were eligible for the incentive for a total incentive payment of \$94,000.
-In 2014, The Center added a quality measure in addition to the quantity measure.
+During 2016 4 physicians met the incentive target for the full year, and 2 met the quality bonus.
+TTBH paid out a total of \$105,000 toward this incentive.
+TTBH has also added an incentive breakdown for the physicians so that they are eligible for a partial incentive if they meet criteria for 6 months but not for the entire year.